Increase Client Retention: Helpful Tips for Couple Therapists

 Over the years I have learned that couples (myself included) go to therapy when the pain of staying the same is worse than the pain of changing.
 Couples need your help.
 They don’t know how to change how they’re being with each other without it.
 When they FINALLY get themselves to a couples therapy session, they need you to be in charge in order for them to believe you know what your doing.
 While it may feel counterintuitive to “be in charge” remember you don’t have to be harsh or overly firm with them.
 You only need to be “as firm as necessary” with them and see what happens – for them and for you.
 You’ve GOT THIS!

-These 5 Tips to Increase Client Retention can restore your confidence and will improve your retention rates as you continue to develop your skills and become a Confident Couples Therapist.
+These 5 Tips to Increase Client Retention will help you build your confidence and improve your retention rates as you continue to develop your skills and “way of being” as a Confident Couples Therapist.